beherren2019/andromeda/README.md

-# Andromeda
+## Andromeda
 #### "Andromeda" the name of the galaxy that represents nothing about this task.

+#### Having Store, Product, Items relationship apis.

+ - ProductController
+ - StoreController
+ - StoreItemController

+#### Also,

-It is used to search the repositories from GitHub for the moment and having the flexibility to add search functionalities from the other repositories as well.
+- It is used to search the repositories from GitHub (VersionControlRepositoryController) for the moment and having the flexibility to add search functionalities from the other repositories as well.

 #### Prerequisite